jtniehof/photo/lenses/sd1100/README.md

 A standard 1/2.5" sensor is 6.02. digicamdb claims 6.02 for SD1100, but with slightly different dimensions than 1/2.5".
 I used 6.02 for the distortion calibration via hugin.

 ## Distortion
-I took a set of distortion images and calibrated them with hugin.
+I took a set of distortion images (raws in dng/distortion) and calibrated them with hugin.
 The edges used were the top of the building and the line of the siding closest to one-third of the way from the top; as far as I could tell, there weren't discontinuities at the joints.
-The dist_compar.py script has the resulting calibrations and the old ones; it makes comparison plots.
+There's a tutorial similar to Torsten's technique with a newer version of hugin at <http://hugin.sourceforge.net/tutorials/calibration/en.shtml>

+I had to edit the hugin source to get rid of the extra lines, per Torsten's email at <https://groups.google.com/forum/#!topic/hugin-ptx/isjUEIzVsXU>.

+Hugin includes an automatic calibration tool documented at <http://wiki.panotools.org/Calibrate_lens_gui>.
+With a bit of parameter tweaking and taking out obviously bad lines, this seems to do a very good job.

+dist_compare/parameters has a script, dist_compare.py, that compares all the calibrations.
+The output plots are also in that directory.
+The various parameter sets are:

+new: taken by me using Torsten's procedure, two horizontal lines one close to the top and one about one-third of the way down, roughly 15-20 pairs of control points per line.

+newer: also manual, but after processing the tiffs in GIMP to pull in the white and black points, improving contrast.
+I used three lines with 40-50 control point pairs each.

+old: the values from the current database.

+auto: using the automatic calibration tool on the tiffs directly from calibrate.py, using default parameters

+tuned: automatic calibration tool, playing with the detection parameters.

+tuned_contrast: automatic calibration tool, tiffs stretched as above, tweaking detection parameters to maximize number of good lines and removing some erroneous detections.
+These seemed to be the best results and are in the final sd1100.xml, plus the comparison images described below.

 The old calibrations seem a bit much.
-Example images are provided for: OOC JPG, uncorrected from the RAW, and corrected from the RAW with both old and new values (for the new values, there are both with and without TCA/vignetting).
+Example images are provided in distortion_compare for: OOC JPG (ooc_jpg), uncorrected from the RAW (uncorrected), and corrected from the RAW with both old (old_distortion) and new values (for the new values, there are both with TCA/vignetting, new_all, and without, new_distortion).
 It appears the OOC JPG is completely uncorrected.
-Note the comparison images were not used for calibration.
+Note the comparison images were not used for calibration (those are in dng/distortion).

-I had to edit the hugin source to get rid of the extra lines, per Torsten's email at <https://groups.google.com/forum/#!topic/hugin-ptx/isjUEIzVsXU>.
+The automatic calibration tool seems pretty effective; and since it's quick it's probably worth taking a few images at each focal length to get hopefully reproducible parameters.
+The manual method seems to go weird at the center of the image (R to 0), probably from a lack of sampling in that region.

+calibrate.py creates the distortion tiffs using ``dcraw -T -t 0 -w infile.dng`.
+It may be worth tweaking the white and black levels for your specific distortion image with the `-W`, `-S`, and `-k` options.